-1) When there are several appropriate personal Payouts, where both criteria of Goal values and other fields are met.
+1) When there are several appropriate personal Payouts, where both criterion of Goal values and other fields are met.

-2) When there are several general Payouts, where both criteria of Goal values and other fields are met.
+2) When there are several general Payouts, where both criterion of Goal values and other fields are met.
 No personal Payouts for the particular Affiliate exist.